Andy Harris (politician)

 Andrew Peter Harris (born January 25, 1957) is an American politician and physician serving as the U.S. representative for since 2011.
 The district includes the entire Eastern Shore, as well as several eastern exurbs of Baltimore County.
-He is the only Republican member of Maryland's congressional delegation.
+He is a member of the Republican Party.

-Prior to entering politics, Harris worked as an anesthesiologist at Johns Hopkins University and served as a commanding officer for the Johns Hopkins Naval Reserve Medical Unit from 1989 to 1992.
-He was elected to the Maryland Senate in 1998, after defeating incumbent F. Vernon Boozer in the Republican primary.
-He first represented the 9th district from 1993 to 2003, then the 7th district until 2011; both districts included parts of northeastern Baltimore County.
+Before entering politics, Harris worked as an anesthesiologist at Johns Hopkins University and commanded the Johns Hopkins Naval Reserve Medical Unit from 1989 to 1992.
+He was elected to the Maryland Senate in 1998 after defeating incumbent F. Vernon Boozer in the Republican primary, and served until his election to Congress in 2010, when he defeated incumbent Democrat Frank Kratovil in a rematch.

-Harris was first elected to Congress in 2010, after defeating incumbent Frank Kratovil in the general election.
-He became the chair of the House Freedom Caucus in September 2024, after his predecessor, Bob Good, lost his Republican primary in June 2024.
+Since 2013, Harris has been the only Republican in Maryland's congressional delegation.
+He became chair of the House Freedom Caucus in 2024.

 Early life, education, and career

 Harris's father was Zoltán Harris, an anesthesiologist who was born in Miskolc, Hungary, in 1911 and emigrated to the U.S. in 1950; his mother, Irene (Koczerzuk), was born in Zarice, Poland.
 Harris was born in New York, grew up in Queens, and attended Regis High School in Manhattan.

 Harris earned his BS in biology (1977) and his MD (1980) from Johns Hopkins University.
 The university's School of Hygiene and Public Health conferred his MHS in 1995 in health policy and management and health finance and management.

 Harris served in the Navy Medical Corps and the U.S. Naval Reserve as a commander on active duty during Operation Desert Storm.
 He previously worked as an anesthesiologist, an associate professor of anesthesiology and critical care medicine, and as chief of obstetric anesthesiology at Johns Hopkins Hospital.
 Harris also served as commanding officer for the Johns Hopkins Naval Reserve Medical Unit from 1989 to 1992.